Valentine - Eleebana

 AreaSearch assessment of residential development drivers sees a low level of activity in Valentine - Eleebana, placing the area among the bottom 25% of areas assessed nationally

-Each year, an average of 0.5 new residents per dwelling has been observed.
-This indicates that the supply of new dwellings is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average value of new dwellings developed is $716,000, suggesting that developers are targeting the premium market segment with higher-end properties.
-In FY-26, $7.2 million in commercial development approvals have been recorded, highlighting the area's primarily residential nature.
-Compared to the Rest of NSW, Valentine - Eleebana has significantly less development activity, which is 61.0% below the regional average per person.
+The average expected construction cost value of new dwellings is $716,000, suggesting developers are targeting the premium market segment with higher-end properties.
+This financial year has seen $7.2 million in commercial development approvals, reflecting the area's primarily residential nature.
+Compared to the Rest of NSW, Valentine - Eleebana has significantly less development activity, at 61.0% below the regional average per person.
+The limited new supply generally supports stronger demand and values for established properties.
+This is also lower than the national average, indicating a mature market with potential development constraints.

 Frequently Asked Questions - Development